Joconde-N/e_commerce_Assignment3/README.md

 # Question 4 – E-Commerce Product API

 ## Description
-This project implements a REST API for an e-commerce product catalog.
+This project implements a REST API for managing an e-commerce product catalog using Spring Boot.

-It supports pagination, filtering, searching, stock management, and full CRUD operations for products.
+It supports:
+- Full CRUD operations
+- Searching products by keyword (name or description)
+- Filtering products by brand
+- Filtering products within a price range
+- Viewing products that are in stock
+- Updating product stock quantity

+Filtering and searching logic are implemented in the Service layer using standard Java loops and conditional statements.

 ## How to Run
 1. Open the project in your IDE.